Jonathan-K88/Cybersecurity-FInal-Project/Defensive_Report.md

 HTTP Request Size Monitor is implemented as follows:

   - Metric: Packetbeat: http.request.bytes
   - Threshold: The sum of the requested bytes is over 3500 in 1 minute
    - When sum() of http.request.bytes OVER all documents is ABOVE 3500 for the LAST 1 minute
   - Vulnerability Mitigated: By controlling the number of http request sizes through a filter, protection is enabled to detect or prevent DDOS attacks for IPS/IDS.
- - Reliability: No, this alert doesn't generate an excessive amount of false positives because DDOS attacks submit requests within seconds, not within minutes.
-Medium
+  - Reliability: No, this alert doesn't generate an excessive amount of false positives because DDOS attacks submit requests within seconds, not within minutes: Medium

 ### Add Screenshot for HTTP Request Size Monitor

 CPU Usage Monitor

 CPU Usage Monitor is implemented as follows:

   - Metric: Metricbeat: system.process.cpu.total.pct
   - Threshold: The maximum cpu total percentage is over .5 in 5 minutes
    - WHEN max() OF system.process.cpu.total.pct OVER all documents IS ABOVE 0.5 FOR THE LAST 5 minutes
   - Vulnerability Mitigated: Controlling the CPU usage percentage at 50%, it will trigger a memory alert only if the CPU remains at or above 50% consistently for 5     minutes.
 Virus or Malware
- - Reliability: Yes, this alert can generate a lot of false positives due to CPU spikes occurring when specific integrations are initiated at the start of processing.
-High
+  - Reliability: Yes, this alert can generate a lot of false positives due to CPU spikes occurring when specific integrations are initiated at the start of processin: High

 ### ADD Screenshot for CPU